 So to celebrate this fun dance between seasons, wanted to introduce this delicious summer squash and corn chowder.
 I absolutely love this one.
 The fresh summer squash and (two types of) corn anchor the soup with their delicious, mild, and sweet flavors.
 And then the bacon, green onion, and cheddar mixed in balance the soup out perfectly.

-Pretty much anytime we heat up our charcoal grill, I round up whatever veggies we have in the house and pull out my little grill pan to put on a side of grilled veggies (in addition to whatever the main course may be!).
-Even if we don’t end up eating them with that night’s meal, they make fabulous leftovers and are so simple to make!
+Pretty much anytime we heat up our charcoal grill, I round up whatever veggies we have in the house and pull out my little grill pan to put on a side of grilled veggies.
+They are the perfect side, or even a good veggie main course, and also make fabulous leftovers!

-Literally, you can use just about any fresh vegetables you’d like (or thaw out your favorite frozen veggies).
+Literally, you can use just about any fresh vegetables you’d like for this method.
 Just be sure they are all cut to a similar size, tossed in a bit of oil, and then voila — delicious, slighty-charred, caramelized vegetables can be yours to enjoy with very little effort.
-I love to them top them with a simple dressing and/or some fresh herbs, but honestly, they are also fabulous with just some olive oil, salt and pepper.
+I love to them top them with a simple roasted garlic dressing and/or some fresh herbs, but honestly, they are also fabulous with just some olive oil, salt and pepper.
 Whatever works. :)